American robin: Threats

-Juvenile robins and eggs are preyed upon by squirrels, snakes, and some birds, such as blue jays, California scrub jays, Steller's jays, common grackles, American crows, and common ravens.
-Adults are primarily taken by Accipiter hawks, cats, and larger snakes (especially rat snakes and gopher snakes).
-Mammals, such as foxes and dogs, are mainly likely to grab fledgling young robins from the ground, while raccoons often prey upon nests and small carnivores such as American martens, ring-tailed cats and long-tailed weasels are agile enough to hunt adults.
-However, the greatest predatory impact (perhaps alongside domestic cats) is probably from raptorial birds.
-They may be taken by nearly every variety of North American accipitrid, from the smallest, the sharp-shinned hawk, to one of the two largest, the golden eagle, most every North American falcon from the smallest, the American kestrel, to the largest, the gyrfalcon, and almost all owl species from the northern pygmy owl to the snowy owl.
-Overall, 28 raptorial bird species are known to hunt American robins.
-Adult robins are most vulnerable when distracted by breeding activities, though they may also be attacked on the ground or even in flight.
-However, when feeding in flocks, the American robin is able to remain vigilant and watch other flock members for reactions to predators.
+Juveniles and eggs are preyed upon by squirrels, snakes, and some birds.
+Adults are primarily taken by Accipiter hawks, cats, and larger snakes such as rat snakes and gopher snakes.
+Canids such as foxes and dogs take fledglings from the ground.
+Raccoons often prey upon nests, while small agile carnivores such as American martens, ring-tailed cats and long-tailed weasels hunt adults.
+The greatest predatory impact is probably from raptorial birds.
+28 raptorial bird species hunt American robins.
+Adult robins are most vulnerable while breeding activities, whereas feeding flocks are vigilant for predators.